 There are a few approaches that can help you break free of your bad habits...

 Be Honest With Yourself

 To begin with, you need to be honest with yourself and decide if you want to make these changes and stay dedicated to the process to break the bad habit.
 You can only change what you want to change.
 You need to be committed to changing to be successful in breaking your bad habit.
 Convince yourself that you can achieve your goal and change your bad habit.
 Because you can do this!

 Decrease Your Stress Levels

-You need to lower your stress levels.
+It would help if you lowered your stress levels.
 When you are stressed out you are more likely to engage in a bad habit.
-Some ways to go about lowering your stress level are to make sure you get more sleep, exercise on a regular basis, or through meditation.
+Some ways to go about lowering your stress level are to make sure you get more sleep, exercise regularly, or through meditation.
 All these things can increase your willpower to not engage in bad habits; as well as, increase your overall brain health.

 Try to be aware of what causes your triggers.
 Addiction expert, Judson Brewer, says that regular mindfulness practice could help you break a bad habit.
 In Brewer’s study, he found that mindfulness practice helps to weaken the link between cravings and bad habits.
 When you feel the urge to do a bad habit, step back and be aware of the sensation of the trigger in your body.